Afghanistan: Taliban claim attack targeting defense minister | DW | 04.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The bombing attack killed at least eight people and wounded 20.
-The minister was not hurt, but the Taliban warned of more attacks against top government officials.
+The bomb-and-gun attack killed at least eight people and wounded 20.
+The minister was not hurt, but the Taliban warned of more attacks against top officials.

 An attack targeting Afghanistan's acting defense minister's house in Kabul left at least eight people dead and 20 wounded, the Interior Ministry said on Wednesday.